SOCIAL FORESTRY DEVELOPMENT

 1. Social Forestry Development

-IFFDC's flagship programme of Farm Forestry focuses on mitigating climate change effects through developing participatory forestry on waste and marginalised lands belonging to individual farmers, village panchayats and Government.
-The concerned communities are organised into Primary Farm Forestry Cooperative Societies (PFFCS), designed as the key community institutions to manage and maintain the developed community forests, on a sustainable basis.
+IFFDC's flagship programme of Farm Forestry focuses on mitigating climate change effects through developing participatory forestry on waste and marginalised lands belonging to individual farmers, village Panchayats and Government.
+The concerned communities are organised by IFFDC initial actions into Primary Farm Forestry Cooperative Societies (PFFCS), designed as the key community institutions to manage and maintain the developed participatory forests, on a sustainable basis.

-IFFDC supports the PFFCS with the necessary technical, financial, capacity building, networking, marketing and resource mobilisation inputs.
-As a result of its intervention, green cover has not only been improved in more than 500 villages, but degraded lands have also been restored.
-Economic returns from existing forests, presently restricted to selective felling, grasses and Minor Forest Produce (MFPs) etc., however, it needs to be accelerated for other environmental services/benefits to the community.
+IFFDC supports the PFFCS with the necessary technical and financial inputs, as well as capacity building, networking, marketing and resource mobilisation inputs.
+As a result of its intervention, the green cover has not only been improved in more than 500 villages, but degraded lands therein have also been restored.
+Economic returns from existing forests are presently restricted to selective pruning, Grasses and Minor Forest Produce (MFP) etc. This has been further accelerated so as to harvest other environmental services/benefits to the community through carbon credits generation.

-The integrated approach of the IFFDC also led to attention being given to related activities such as control of illegal felling, prevention of encroachment, better forest yield for improving economic returns to the stakeholders, options such as trading of carbon credits generated through these forests and defining the usufruct rights of these lands, etc. The PFFCS are being encouraged to undertake plantation of improved fast growing plant species and business of Agri-inputs for Economical Self-sufficiency and sustainability.
+The integrated approach followed by IFFDC has also led to attention being given to related activities such as control of illegal felling, prevention of encroachment and fire, better forest yield for improving economic returns to the stakeholders, commercial options such as trading of carbon credits generated through these forests and defining the usufruct rights of these lands, etc. The PFFCS are being encouraged to undertake plantation of improved fast growing as well as indigenous long gestation plant species and business of Agri-inputs for economic self-sufficiency and sustainability.

-IFFDC identified large tracts of wasteland for afforestation, which had been lying almost barren for decades in the states of Uttar Pradesh, Madhya Pradesh, Rajasthan and Uttarakhand.
-These acquired wastelands are Panchayat lands in Rajasthan, individual lands in Uttar Pradesh & Uttarakhand and Revenue land in Madhya Pradesh.
-152 Primary Farm Forestry Cooperative Societies (PFFCS) have been Developed for management of the community forestry.
-The research and development work on Forestry improvement is undertaken by these PFFCS.
-Four research trials of 153 Genotypes of Neem (Azadirachta indica) has been undertaken in the PFFCS of Uttar Pradesh, Rajasthan and Madhya Pradesh with the help of IFFCO and under the technical guidance of Forest Research Institute, Dehradun.
-Moreover, a Gene bank of 44 progenies of Neem has been established in Chaukdi PFFCS of Rajasthan.
-The 'Miyawaki' method (A Japanese Technique) for developing fast and dense forest of indigenous species has also been adopted in Kanaksinghpur PFFCS of Uttar Pradesh.
+Research and development work on Forestry improvement, an important input for continued qualitative and quantitative enhancement of ongoing efforts, is also being undertaken by these PFFCS.
+Four research trials of 153 Genotypes of Neem (Azadirachta indica) have been undertaken in the PFFCS of Uttar Pradesh, Rajasthan and Madhya Pradesh with the help of IFFCO and under the technical guidance of Forest Research Institute, Dehradun.
+The 'Miyawaki' method (a Japanese Technique) for developing fast and dense forests of indigenous species has also been adopted in Kanaksinghpur PFFCS of Uttar Pradesh.
+Plantation of Dragon Fruits, Apple (Harman-99) in the tropical region and Custard apple (Balanagar) has been introduced in PFFCS areas on trial basis.

 PROJECT DETAILS